MBilalQureshi/html-css-project/README.md

     fix:Move code from first media query to the second one.
 9. The tabel overflows from bottom to to next content on small screens fix:Add margin on top
+9.1.
+The issue number 9 still persist on small screens
+    fix: Fix the width for small screen using media query fix the issue.